ultimate271/notes/gibson/neuromancer02.md

 She passed him a blood-flecked bag of preserved ginger.
 He saw that her hands were sticky with blood.
 Back in the shadows, someone made wet sounds and died.

+## Molly and Case meet Armitage and they leave
 AFTER THE POSTOPERATIVE check at the clinic, Molly took him to the port.
 Armitage was waiting.
 He’d chartered a hovercraft.
 The last Case saw of Chiba were the dark angles of the arcologies.
 Then a mist closed over the black water